mochi-hpc/mochi-doc/docs/source/templates/01_margo.rst

 The first step in setting up this project for your microservice will be to replace this prefix.
 The generic name *resource* should also be replaced with a more specific name, such as *database*.
-This renaming step can be done by using the *setup.py* script at the root of this repository (see next section).
+This renaming step is done automatically when using the template on github (see the next section).
+You don't have to rename everything by yourself!

 The *include* directory of this template project provides public header files.